 Porter Team

 Anyone who has climbed to the summit of Kilimanjaro could not have achieved this goal without the tremendous support and effort made by local porters and guides.
-It takes a team not an individual to reach the summit of Africa and we have the upmost respect and fondness of every member of our expedition teams.
+It takes a team, not an individual, to reach the summit of Africa and we have the upmost respect and fondness of every member of our expedition teams.
 Throughout Kilimanjaro’s climbing history and sadly still today, some porters do not receive the support and care from certain segments of the industry that they tirelessly deliver climb after climb to adventure travelers from all over the world.

-The mistreatment of porters can be a troubling challenge in the climbing industry.
+The mistreatment of porters can be a troubling challenge in the hiking industry.
 We are proud to be an approved Partner company with the Kilimanjaro Porters Assistance Project – KPAP – and the International Mountain Explorers Connection – IMEC – Partner for Responsible Travel Program.

 We voluntarily participate with KPAP’s monitoring activities and allow KPAP to evaluate the treatment of our porters on all of our climbs.
 By climbing with us you can be assured that your porters are well taken care of.